liopeer/diffusionmodels/_sources/index.rst.txt

 ========================
 This Python library is being created as part of a thesis in the fall semester of 2023 at ETH Zurich.
-It offers everything to get you started on conditional reconstruction of MRI acquisitions using diffusion models.
+It offers everything to get you started on conditional reconstruction of accelerated MRI acquisitions using denoising diffusion probabilistic models (DDPMs).

 .. note::
    Not yet under development.
 We're only setting things up.